uci-cbcl/PyLOH/README.md

 cluster pattern of loss of heterozygosity observed in paired cancer sequencing data to disambiguate multiple compatible solutions.
-We also introduce a novel visualization method "BAF heat map" to to characterize the cluster pattern of LOH widely observed in paired cancer sequencing data.
+We also introduce a novel visualization method "BAF heat map" to to characterize the cluster pattern of LOH.